madhurima-sudo/ODT-2026-Pirate-treasure-hunt-/README.md

 **Response:**
 `[This project is an interactive pirate-themed escape maze where players progress through a series of physical and logic-based challenges to reach a final treasure.
 The experience begins with a map-based clue that leads players to decode a two-number passcode using coordinates.
 Correct input using push buttons activates a servo motor that releases the first clue card.
 The next challenge involves solving a logic puzzle and using a laser-based “hand cannon” to aim at the correct target; an LDR sensor detects the laser and triggers another servo mechanism to release the next card.
 Players collect multiple clue cards as they move through the maze.
 The final stage involves matching collected cards with predefined cards on a treasure box using an RFID system.
 If the correct card is identified, the treasure box opens using a servo motor and plays a pirate-themed audio track; incorrect attempts trigger an error buzzer.
-The project creates a playful, immersive, and problem-solving experience by combining storytelling, physical interaction, and electronics.
 Technologies used include an ESP32 microcontroller, push buttons, servo motors, LDR sensor, laser module, RFID reader, buzzer, and audio output.]`

 ---